-An effective combination and medication and therapy, applied by certified professionals, can have significant benefits.
+An effective combination and medication and therapy, applied by certified professionals, can have significant benefits both in and after detox.
 As outlined by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), MAT has shown to:

 According to the SAMHSA, MAT has even contributed to lowering a former patient’s risk of contracting HIV and hepatitis C. This is simply because the chances of a relapse are lower as a result of its focus on long-term benefits.
 It has proven to be just as effective for opioid addiction as it has been for alcohol abuse and other drugs.